mary-python/openfhe-development/README.md

   * Interactive bootstrapping for Threshold CKKS
   * Proxy Re-Encryption for BGV, BFV, and CKKS schemes

+OpenFHE also supports hybrid schemes, with the goal of enabling FHEW/TFHE functionality to schemes such as CKKS and BFV.
+In particular, OpenFHE supports
-OpenFHE also supports switching between CKKS and FHEW/TFHE to evaluate non-smooth functions, e.g., comparison, using FHEW/TFHE functional bootstrapping.
+  * Switching between CKKS and FHEW/TFHE to evaluate non-smooth functions, e.g., comparison, using (scalar) FHEW/TFHE functional bootstrapping
+  * Switching between RLWE (a scheme equivalent to the coefficient-encoded additive BFV scheme) and CKKS to evaluate arbitrary lookup tables over vectors of integers, e.g., modular reduction, comparison or Sbox, using vectorized functional bootstrapping implemented in CKKS

 OpenFHE supports any GNU C++ compiler version 9 or above and clang C++ compiler version 10 or above.
 To achieve the best runtime performance, we recommend following the guidelines outlined in [building OpenFHE for best performance](https://github.com/openfheorg/openfhe-development/blob/main/docs/static_docs/Best_Performance.md).